t-benedet/Azure-terraform-ci/Documentation/Readme.md

 <br>

-And if you click on it :
+And if you click on it iyou can see the different step of the action :

 ![image10](/Documentation/Pictures/9.PNG)